nicole-numfocus/pandas-czi/proposal.md

 backing array library, will be a larger effort.
 First, we'll need to decide which array library to use ([Apache Arrow][arrow], [awkward-array][awkward-array], or some other library).
-Second, we'll need to do the actual implementation of `StringArray` to be backed by the alternative array.
+Second, we'll need to do the actual implementation changing `StringArray` to be backed by the alternative array.
 Finally, because we aren't using Python strings anymore, we may need to re-implement basic string algorithms (like `str.upper`) to work on the alternative array library's memory.